2023 Best Value Agricultural Economics Bachelor's Degree Schools in Nebraska

 Best Nebraska Schools for Affordable Quality for a Bachelor's in Agricultural Economics

-Our 2023 rankings named University of Nebraska - Lincoln the best value school in Nebraska for agricultural economics and business students working on their bachelor’s degree.
+Our analysis found University of Nebraska - Lincoln to be the best value school for agricultural economics and business students who want to pursue a bachelor’s degree in Nebraska.
 Located in the city of Lincoln, UNL is a public school with a very large student population.

 In-state tuition fees for undergraduate students at UNL are $9,590 per year.
 The average amount in student loans that agricultural business majors at UNL take out while working on their Bachelor's Degree is $17,643.
 This translates to an average monthly loan payment of $191, based on a 10-year repayment plan.

-UNL also made our Best Agricultural Economics Bachelor’s Degree Schools in Nebraska list, coming in at #2.
+UNL not only placed well in our value ranking, but it is also #2 on our Best Agricultural Economics Bachelor’s Degree Schools in Nebraska list.

-Full Agricultural Economics & Business at University of Nebraska - Lincoln Report
+Read full report on Agricultural Economics & Business at University of Nebraska - Lincoln

-Explore all the Best Value Agricultural Economics & Business Colleges in the Plains States Area or other specific states within that region.
+Explore all the Best Value Agricultural Economics & Business Schools in the Plains States Area or other specific states within that region.

 Agricultural Economics & Business is one of 16 different types of programs to choose from.